powersync-ja/powersync-js/.changeset/five-turtles-dream.md

 '@journeyapps/powersync-sdk-common': patch
 ---

-- Removed `user-id` header from backend connector and remote headers
+- Removed `user-id` header from backend connector and remote headers.
-- Mark PowerSync client as pending initialization before `init` has been called.
+- Added `waitForReady` method on PowerSyncDatabase client which resolves once initialization is complete.